jessebuckmann/sample_preparation_module/projects/PowerSupply_Maurice_Jakob/documentation/Instructions.md

 Ready-made solutions are easily available for small scale projects.
 Think of powerbanks with a solar panel attached that can be put on a backpack.
-These are intended to charge a phone or laptap while on a hike for instance.
+These are intended to charge a phone or laptop while on a hike for instance.
 The major advantage is that its a very simple solution, it provides a 5V USB output that is used by many small-scale devices and some of the more advanced powerbanks ever have 230V AC output.
 A disadvantage is that they are not modular at all, you get what you buy with very limited or no options to modify to your needs.
 In order to get more options, very expesive systems are required and even then are limited to 50W output power most of the time.